 Steroid medicine injections into the back in the area of the herniated disk may help control pain for several months.
-These injections reduce swelling around the disk and relieve many symptoms.
-Spinal injections are usually done in your doctor's office.
+These injections reduce swelling around the spinal nerve and disk and relieve many symptoms.
+They do not solve the underlying problem and your pain may return after weeks or months.
+Spinal injections are an outpatient procedure.

 Surgery may be an option if your symptoms do not go away with other treatments and time.

 Diskectomy is surgery to remove all or part of a disk.

 Discuss with your provider which treatment options are best for you.

 Most people improve with treatment.
 But you may have long-term back pain even after treatment.